DTJF/nettobac/src/doc/_4_Errormsg.md

 \note \Proj does not reset this variable.
 You have to do it in your
       code when you intend to continue after an error occured.
-      (Otherwise your next error check will trough a false positive.)
+      (Otherwise your next error check may trough a false positive.)

-Furthermore, when the issue comes from a function call in libc, you can gain [detailed information from its errno](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/errno.h.html).
+Furthermore, when the issue comes from a libc function call, you can gain [detailed information from its errno](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/errno.h.html).

-The following sections list all manner of .Errr strings reported by \Proj.
+The following sections list all manner of `.Errr` strings reported by \Proj.

 # nettobacClient  {#SecErr_Client}